gleicon/mcp-osv/README.md

 - MCP protocol support for seamless integration with various AI tools
 - Optional static code analysis using Semgrep (if installed)

+## Cursor/Cline and other co-pilots IDE supply-chain preventions

+`mcp-osv` is the ideal companion for co-pilot coding.
+Use the [supply-chain-security-check.mdc] ruleset in this repo or build your own to manage dependencies and reduce risk.
+See below how to setup your IDE.

 ## Requirements

 ### Core Requirements